nojronatron/nojronatron.github.io/continuing-education/cheatsheets/git.md

 - Use remote tracking by using the `-u` flag to simplify future push commits by using just `git push`
 - If remote tracking is not enabled, use `git push {remote-name} {branch-name}` but make sure you get the branch-name correct.

+## Set Upstream

+Two common ways:

+1. When setting up a new branch.
+2. When adding a remote branch to your local.

+### Set Upstream To New Branch

+1. `git checkout -b {branch-name}`
+1. `git push -u origin {branch-name}`
+1. Start deving and git flowing.

+### Add Remote Branch To Local

+1. `git checkout -b {remote-branch-name}`
+2. `git branch --set-upstream-to={remote}/{remote-branch-name} {remote-branch-name}`

+For example:

+- A common trunk branch named "staging" exists remotely.
+- Your remote repository is named "origin".
+- You need a local copy of staging branch to weed out merge conflicts before creating a PR.

+1. `git checkout -b staging`
+1. `git branch --set-upstream-to=origin/staging staging`

 ## Tagging

 1. Set a tag at the current commit: `git tag {new-tag-name}`